timhae/firefly/readme.md

 appKeyFile = config.age.secrets.fireflyAppkey.path;
 ```

-The appkey is a file containing the Laravel `APP_KEY` - a 32 character long,
+The appkey is a file containing the Laravel `APP_KEY` - a 32 character long key
-base64 encoded key used for encryption where needed.
+used for encryption where needed.
 Can be generated with
 `head /dev/urandom | LC_ALL=C tr -dc 'A-Za-z0-9' | head -c 32 && echo`

 There is also a cachix cache: